MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 **For developers consuming libraries:**
 - Do not blindly copy tool/example code into your projects or pipelines.
-- Audit any script that runs in CI — especially if it processes filenames, paths, or user-influenced configuration.
+- Audit any script that runs in CI, especially if it processes filenames, paths, or user-influenced configuration.
 - Grep for `os.system`, `shell=True`, `child_process.exec`, and similar patterns in any code you import.
-- Treat anything in `/tools` or `/examples` as **untrusted third-party code** — because in terms of audit coverage, that's exactly what it is.
+- Treat anything in `/tools` or `/examples` as **untrusted third-party code**, because in terms of audit coverage, that's exactly what it is.

 **For security teams:**
 - Expand SAST rules to cover tool and example directories, not just `src/`.
 - Treat CI pipeline code as security-critical infrastructure.
 - Include developer tooling in your threat model.
-- When evaluating open-source projects, audit the full repo — not just the package that gets installed.
+- When evaluating open-source projects, audit the full repo, not just the package that gets installed.

 ---